Ditch the tropical vacation; join our Epic adventure to K2 Base Camp this summer!

 Today we do an acclimatization hike to Cerro Pasochoa, standing at 4,200 meters (13,780 feet).
 The Pasochoa Wildlife Refuge, preserved since 1982, offers a glimpse into how Ecuadorean mountain landscapes were pre -Spanish times.
 As we trek through the forest below Cerro Pasochoa, we’ll encounter various tree species such as pumamaqui, polyapis, podocarpus, and sandalwood.
 Remember how we said Ecuador is diverse?
 Keep an eye out for the abundant native birds, with over a hundred species in this area.

 Our final acclimatization hike takes us to Rucu Pichincha (4,784m/15,696ft), located to the east of Quito in the Pichincha Massif.
-We’ll begin by taking an epic cable car ride above the city, followed by a hike on trails through rolling hills, with a few rock scrambles along the way.
+We’ll begin by taking an epic cable car ride (if available) above the city, followed by a hike on trails through rolling hills, with a few rock scrambles along the way.
 From the summit, we’ll enjoy panoramic views of the Central Valley, offering a unique perspective of Quito from above.

 Today we shall have a bit of rest with no planned hiking.

-We depart from Cayambe and head towards the Cotopaxi region, staying at one of the fine haciendas or lodges situated on the north side of Cotopaxi National Park.
 We take this opportunity to reflect on our team’s performance during our climb of Cayambe and to strategize for the upcoming ascent of Cotopaxi.
 While it’s a well-deserved day of rest, you’ll also have the chance to take a leisurely walk and soak in the views of the area.

 *Note in case of closure of Cotopaxi National Park, we will climb Antisana (5,753 meters/18,875 ft) instead.